-However, we want to help you go through the process with your eyes wide open and provide a framework to think about the costs of a program, your borrowing costs, and future job prospects.
+However, we want to help you approach the graduate school application process with the framework to calculate the costs of a grad school program, your student loan borrowing costs, and future job prospects.

 Let’s say you’re proposing a project to your boss or considering a major purchase — you would probably want to do some cost-benefit analysis first.
 Deciding on a graduate program takes an equal amount of forethought.